-Many elements of the Whittier Neighborhood currently isolate residents and make it difficult to move between key destinations due to uninviting spaces as well as public safety concerns.
-This goal is aimed at increasing pedestrian trips throughout the neighborhood and promoting a more cohesive sense of community, as well as improving virtual connections through improved broadband access.
+Many elements of the Whittier Neighborhood currently isolate residents and make it difficult to move between key destinations due to uninviting physical barriers as well as public safety concerns.
+This goal is aimed at increasing pedestrian trips throughout the neighborhood and promoting a more cohesive sense of "neighborhood," as well as improving virtual connections through improved broadband access.
 Key strategies to address this goal include:

-· Return long-vacant land to vibrant use
+• Return long-vacant land to vibrant use

-The vacant parcels at P3, P8, P9, P10 and the Crescent Parcel are large, uninviting, inactive swaths of land that interrupt key pathways in the neighborhood-in particular the route between Ruggles Station and Dudley Square, and between Ruggles Station and institutions along Malcolm X Boulevard.
+The vacant parcels at P3, P8, P9, P10 and the Crescent Parcel are large, uninviting, inactive swaths of land that interrupt key pathways in the neighborhood; in particular the route between Ruggles Station and Dudley Square, and between Ruggles Station and institutions along Malcolm X Boulevard.
 The Roxbury Strategic Master Plan Oversight Committee has been working for over a decade to put these parcels into productive use.
 P9 and P10 are already moving forward with hotel, housing and retail uses.
-The Whittier Neighborhood Transformation Plan will help to catalyze the development of P3 and the Crescent Parcel.
-In addition, P3, P9 and the Crescent Parcel will provide replacement housing, along with other commercial, retail and cultural uses.
+In addition, P3, P9 and the Crescent Parcel will now provide opportunities for replacement housing, along with other commercial, retail and cultural uses.
+The Whittier CNI will help to catalyze development at P3 and the Crescent Parcel.